umbauschool/umbauschool.github.io/index.md

 ***

-# Healing Architecture + Education
+# healing architecture + education

 We see a major need for improvement in the spaces we live in and the education we participate in within the United States.
 We believe that spaces are an inherent part of how we experience the world around us and significantly impact our wellbeing—but our worn-out teaching practices and the current trend of painfully high tuition rates have forced many into creating and living in spaces that do not address their ecological impacts nor give us the quality of life we desire.